-IELTS, International English Language Testing System, opens doors to opportunities worldwide, for example, for students to start studying in foreign universities and for professionals to seek work around the world.
+IELTS, the International English Language Testing System, creates worldwide opportunities for test-takers, such as students looking to study in foreign universities and for professionals to seek work around the world.
 IELTS has an excellent international reputation and is the most widely accepted English language test.

-After you have registered for the IELTS exam, the British Council will send you an email confirming the first step of the registration.
+After you have registered for the IELTS test, the British Council will send you an email confirming the first step of the registration.
 It will include a link to the payment webpage.
-When you receive the email, please click the link and make the payment.
-Once the payment is received and processed, the registration will be confirmed by an email sent by Finnbrit.
+When you receive the email, please click the link, and make the payment.
+Once the payment is received and processed, the registration will be confirmed by an email.

 Quick link: Click here to see how to interpret your test results.

 What is IELTS?+–

 The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration.
-It tests your language ability on the following elements:
+It tests your language ability in the following elements:

-You can familiarise yourself with the IELTS test formats here.
+You can familiarise yourself with the IELTS test format here.

 IELTS opens a door of opportunities.
 More than 10,000 organisations globally trust IELTS, so when you take the test you can be confident that it is recognised by educational institutions, employers, governments and professional bodies around the world.

 IELTS caters for English language variations across the globe.
 Each question combination in every release of the test is thoroughly researched and tested.
-IELTS continues to set the standard for English language testing today, after having been first developed 30 years ago, in 1990.
+IELTS continues to set the standard for English language testing today, after having been first developed over 30 years ago.

-IELTS gives you the opportunity to have an individual face-to-face conversation with an examiner and get assessed based on your true language skills.
+IELTS gives you the opportunity to have a one-on-one, face-to-face conversation with an examiner and to be assessed based on your true language skills.